-We recently saw a couple in their late 60's, who were paying over \$2,100 a year for coverages they didn't need, and had no insurance at all on things that they really should have in place.
+We recently heard of a couple in their late 60's, who were paying over \$2,100 a year for coverages they didn't need, and had no insurance at all on things that they really should have in place.

-By repositioning their insurance portfolio, we showed them what to get and what to get rid of.
+By repositioning their insurance portfolio, they determined what to get and what to get rid of.